 Figure 8 presents a summary of the PSA gross demand savings by energy efficiency program for Phase III of Act 129.
+This includes verified savings from previous years, unverified savings from PY11, and reported savings from PY12.

 Figure 8: PSA Demand Savings by Energy Efficiency Program for Phase III